fbpx Skip to main content

 First, go to www.comptroller.texas.gov.

 You should have received your webfile number in a letter when you registered for your sales tax permit.
-The letter would look like this:
+(It takes 2-3 weeks after registering to receive the letter.)

 Picture of letter with webfile number